European Council on Tolerance and Reconciliation

-The European Council on Tolerance and Reconciliation (also ECTR) is a non-governmental organization that was established in Paris, France on 7 October 2008 to monitor tolerance in Europe.
+The European Council on Tolerance and Reconciliation (ECTR) is a non-governmental organization that was established in Paris, France on 7 October 2008 to monitor tolerance in Europe.
 The chairman of the council is former British Prime Minister Tony Blair (until 2013 - former President of Poland Aleksander Kwaśniewski), and the President of the council is Viatcheslav Moshe Kantor.
 Sebastian Kurz, former chancellor of Austria, joined the council as a co-chairman in January 2022.

 Objectives and members

 The ECTR prepares practical recommendations for governments and international organisations to improve interreligious and interethnic relations in Europe.
 The council is focused on fighting xenophobia, antisemitism, and racial discrimination in the modern world.

 The ECTR includes members such as: